PhDbuilds/phdblog/content/posts/How I Built a Custom CTF Platform Using CTFd and Docker.md

 2. **2EZ and 2EZ v2** - A couple Caesar shifted flags

 ### General Skills
 The majority of these were grabbed from past PicoCTF tournaments.
-More can be seen about these on <a href="[/posts/wgu-ctf-scrimmage-spring-2025/](https://phdbuilds.tech/posts/wgu-ctf-scrimmage-spring-2025/)">my write up here</a>
+More can be seen about these on [[WGU CTF Scrimmage Spring 2025]]

 ---